EmPOWER Air Data Challenge

 - Description of the work product(s) and outcome(s)

-Applicant must submit the Application Form with their submissions.
+Applicants must submit the EmPOWER 4 Application Form (pdf) with their submissions.

 EPA will evaluate the technical merit of each submission using the following factors: